Success Stories

 Recognizes understanding of concepts.

-Examples: Quizzes, module tests
+Examples: quizzes, module tests

-2B
+2B Medium Rigor

 Competency

-Examples: Capstones, performance tasks
+Examples: capstones, performance tasks

-3
+3 Medium Rigor

 Service

-Recognizes contribution or service to ASME.
+Recognizes contribution to ASME.

-Examples: Committee roles, volunteer service
+Examples: committee roles, volunteer service

-4
+4 High Rigor

 Innovation